 This method of protecting camper water lines from freezing uses a LOT of antifreeze.

-If you also need to fill the water heater, you could easily use 3 or 4 times more antifreeze and this stuff isn’t all that cheap.
+If you also fill the water heater, you could easily use 3 or 4 times more antifreeze, and this stuff isn’t all that cheap.

 How To Winterize An RV With An Air Compressor

 Winterizing a camper with an air compressor is less expensive and doesn’t use so much antifreeze.

 - The first steps are the same as the antifreeze method – cleaning and draining all the onboard holding tanks, though you don’t need to fit a water heater bypass kit.

 - Connect the air compressor to the water inlet valve with the blow-out adaptor

 - Slowly increase the pressure but don’t go over about ten psi (certainly no more than your pump) for fear of damaging the pipes